farah2p/farah-capstone3-concrete-classification/README.md

 - By completing this project successfully, the model developed will have the potential to save lives, prevent accidents, and contribute to the long-term durability of buildings and infrastructure.
 ### 2) Data Preparation
 #### Preprocessing:
 - Load the concrete crack dataset, which consists of images labeled as cracked or non-cracked.
+The dataset is organized into the Positive and Negative folders, respectively.
 - Perform any necessary preprocessing steps, such as resizing the images to a consistent resolution.
 #### Splitting into Training and Validation Sets:
+- To divide the dataset, you can use the following approach:
-- Divide the dataset into training and validation sets.
-A typical split could be 80% for training and 20% for validation.
+  - Split the dataset into training, validation, and test sets.
+A typical split could be 70% for training, 20% for validation, and 10% for testing.
+  - Determine the size of each set by calculating the respective percentages based on the total size of the dataset.
+For example, if the dataset contains 100 samples:
+  Training set size: 70% of 100 = 70 samples
+  Validation set size: 20% of 100 = 20 samples
+  Test set size: 10% of 100 = 10 samples
+- You can adjust these percentages according to your specific requirements.
 - Ensure that the data distribution is balanced between the cracked and non-cracked classes in both the training and validation sets.
 This helps prevent bias in the model's performance.

 NOTES: It's important to note that the specific preprocessing and augmentation techniques used may vary depending on the characteristics of the concrete crack dataset and the requirements of the model.
-Experimentation and exploration of the data are essential to determine the most effective preprocessing steps and augmentation strategies for your project
+Experimentation and exploration of the data are essential to determine the most effective preprocessing steps and augmentation strategies for this project.
 #### 3) Model Development
 Train an image classification model using deep learning techniques.
 Transfer learning was applied to improve performance.
 In the model development stage of the concrete crack classification project, train an image classification model using deep learning techniques.
 Transfer learning can be employed to enhance the model's performance by leveraging pre-trained models.
 Here's an outline of the steps involved:
 Selecting a Deep Learning Framework:
 - Choose a deep learning framework such as TensorFlow, PyTorch, or Keras that supports building and training convolutional neural networks (CNNs).
 - Install the necessary libraries and set up the development environment.